 1. Payment History Report

-The foundational document.
-It tracks every scheduled payment, every receipt, every late date, and every reversed transaction across the life of the loan.
+The foundational document in any investor reporting package tracks every scheduled payment, every receipt, every late date, and every reversed transaction across the life of the loan.

 - Confirms borrower payment regularity to the day